Back to the FAQ

 she would "Make his life a 'living hell'"?

-In fact, it is highly unlikely that these "friends" who were alledged to have heard the "threat" ever existed.
+In fact, it is highly unlikely that these "friends" who were originally alleged to have heard any "threat" against Case ever existed.
 Other than Justin Bruton, who introduced Case to Moffett, and Anastasia, who also became friends with her, none of Case's friends could testify that they knew Moffett at all.
-Case and Moffett had no close mutual friends beyond Justin and Anastasia, as he apparently kept their relationship compartmentalized from the rest of his life.
-When challenged to produce these alleged witnesses, Case's web site instead rewrote the accusation to the effect that he had been threatened directly by Moffett in private, never even attempting to explain why they cited witnesses and then made the accusaion first person, and therefore unverifiable.
+Case and Moffett had no close mutual friends beyond Justin and Anastasia, as he apparently kept their relationship compartmentalized from the rest of his friends, and the other parts of his life.

-The truth is that Case always made a point of holding his girlfriend apart from his other friends and acquaintances, and told them unverifiable stories about her when she was not present; he told his mother (among others) that her father was a violent alcoholic who beat her,2 but never once had her confirm the story.
+The truth is that Case always made a point of holding his girlfriend apart from his other friends and acquaintances, and told them unverifiable stories about her when she was not present; he told his mother (among others) that Kelly's father was a violent alcoholic who beat her,3 but never once mentioned it in front of Kelly to have her confirm the story.
 Anastasia reported in her diary that she had been told by Case when she first met his girlfriend that he had said she was a "smack whore" at 13 and that he was trying to "rescue" her; Anastasia quickly came to disbelieve that story.

-In short, no, no such threat was ever made by Moffett against Case.
-The claim that there was ever such a threat made was entirely Case's own creation, a lie pure and simple, believed and promulgated only by his most evangelical supporters and followers.
-The claim was first after the killer's conviction, claiming that mutual friends of his and his accuser informed him of the "threat" after the trial.
-Later, when unable to produce or even name any such mutual friends, he then claimed that the threat had been made directly to him, though he has never adequately explained why he failed to bring it up during his trial.
+In short, no, Kelly Moffett made no such threat against Case.
+The idea that there was ever such a threat made was entirely Case's own creation, a lie pure and simple, believed and promulgated only by his most evangelical supporters and followers.
+The claim was first made following the killer's conviction and sentencing, claiming that "mutual friends" of his and his accuser informed him of the "threat" after the trial.
+Later, when unable to produce or even name any such mutual friends, he then claimed that the threat had been made directly to him, well before his arrest, though he has never adequately explained why he failed to bring it up during his trial.
 The only conclusion that can be drawn is that Case fabricated Moffett's "motive" out of whole cloth.